-A.2.1 Distribution of cash and "off-balance sheet" exposures by external rating classification
+A.2.1 Banking Group - Distribution of cash and "off-balance sheet" loans by external rating classification

 The risk classes for external ratings indicated in this table refer to creditworthiness classes of the debtors/guarantors described in the prudential regulation (see Circular no. 263 of 27/12/2006 on "New prudential regulatory provisions for the Banks" and subsequent amendments).